 Action Criteria This section contains criteria for performing the action.
 Type Details Displays - on the Set Variables actions list - the Variable Scope, Name, and Value for this action.
-Status The status of the task, by itself or together with an exit code, that will trigger this Set Variable action.
-You can specify as many statuses as needed.
-Specifies one or more exit codes that will trigger the event.
+Action Inheritance For Workflow tasks only; the records that this action applies to.
+Options: Defined status, w the workflow.
+Whe SELF/CHILDREN The action applies action specified o will run.
+CHILDREN This action applie workflow transitio hen the wen childred I s to the wen itself).
+I s only to ns into th the workflow; it is not inherited by its children tasks.
+For example, if the action is defined for the workflow where the action is specified transitions into the Defined status, the action will run for en within this workflow transition into the Defined status, the action will not run.
+Workflow and any children under the workflow (it is as if each child under the workflow had the For example, if the workflow or any of its children transition into the Defined status, the action the children under the workflow and not the workflow itself.
+For example, if any child of this e Defined status, the action will run.
+However, when the workflow where this action is specified it status, this action will not run.
+Status The status of the task, by statuses as needed. itself or to ogether with an exit code, that will trigger this Set Variable action.
+You can specify as many Exit Codes Specifies one or more exit codes that will trigger the event.
 If you specify an exit code, you must also specify at least one status.
 Use commas to separate multiple exit codes; use a hyphen to specify a range.
 Example: 1, 5, 22-30.
 On Late Start Generates the action or notification if the task started late, based on the Late Start Time specified in the task.
 On Late Finish Generates the action or notification if the task finishes late, based on the Late Finish time specified in the task.
 On Early Finish Generates the action or notification if the task finishes early, based on the Early Finish Time specified in the task.
 Description Description of this action.
 Action Details This section contains additional details about the action.
-Applies to variables associated with a task in a workflow.
-Options: Scope Scope Value Description SELF 1 The variable is updated or created in the scope of the task instance running the action.
+Variable Scope Applies to variables associ iated with n a task in a workflow.
+Scope Scope Value Description SELF 1 The variable is updated or created in the scope of the task instance running the action.
 If the task instance is a workflow, then any child of that workflow will be able to read that variable.
 PARENT 2 The variable is updated or created in the immediate parent workflow scope, allowing a child within a workflow to make a variable available to any other child in the same workflow (at the same level).
 TOP_LEVEL_PARENT 3 The variable is updated or created at the top-level workflow variable scope, allowing a child anywhere in the workflow hierarchy to make a variable available to any other child in the workflow hierarchy, regardless of which level in the workflow the task instances are running.
 GLOBAL 4 A global variable will be updated and or created.
-Allows for variables to be shared across independent workflows.
+Allows for variables to be shared independent workflows.